Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	four choices, each labeled with a letter.
 If the user responds with a letter other than one of the four valid choices, the program should prompt the user to enter a valid response until the user complies.
-Then the program should use a switch to select a simple action based on the user¡¯s selection.
+Then the program should use a switch to select a simple action based on the user's selection.
 A program run could look something like this:
 		Please enter one of the following choices:
 		c) carnivore p) pianist
 		t) tree g) game